Background pattern

 Do not worry about the list of side effects.
 You may not experience any of them.

-If you experience side effects, consult your doctor or pharmacist, even if they are side effects that do not appear in this prospectus.
+If you experience side effects, consult your doctor or pharmacist, even if it is a side effect not listed in this leaflet.

 Do not refrigerate.

-Do not use Rabeprazol TecniGen after the expiration date that appears on the packaging and on the blister after CAD.
+Do not use Rabeprazol TecniGen after the expiration date stated on the packaging and on the blister after EXP.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection point (or any other medication waste collection system) at the pharmacy.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and medicines you no longer need in the SIGRE Collection Point (or any other pharmaceutical waste collection system) at your pharmacy.
 If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-In this way, you will help protect the environment.
+This will help protect the environment.

 Composition of Rabeprazol TecniGen

-- The active ingredient is rabeprazol sodium.
-Each Rabeprazol TecniGen tablet contains 10 milligrams of rabeprazol sodium as the active ingredient
+-The active substance is rabeprazol sodium.
+Each Rabeprazol TecniGen tablet contains 10 milligrams of rabeprazol sodium as the active substance

-- The other components (excipients) are: Core: mannitol, trisodium phosphate, magnesium oxide, hydroxypropylmethylcellulose, low-substituted hydroxypropylcellulose, crospovidone, colloidal silicon dioxide, magnesium stearate.
-Coating: ethylcellulose, magnesium oxide, Eudragit L100 55, triethyl citrate, talc, titanium dioxide (E171), iron oxide red (E 172).
+-The other ingredients (excipients) are: Core: mannitol, trisodium phosphate, magnesium oxide, hydroxypropylmethylcellulose, low-substituted hydroxypropylcellulose, crospovidone, colloidal silicon dioxide, magnesium stearate.
+Coating; ethylcellulose, magnesium oxide, Eudragit L100 55, triethyl citrate, talc, titanium dioxide (E171), red iron oxide (E 172).

-Rabeprazol TecniGen 10 mg gastro-resistant tablets are presented as round, biconvex, pink tablets, without scoring in packs of 28 tablets.
+Rabeprazol TecniGen 10 mg gastro-resistant tablets are presented as pink, biconvex, round tablets without scoring in packs of 28 tablets.

 Other presentations: